|Rules of Catholic Cemeteries of the Archdiocese of St. Louis|

 In Ste Philippine Cimetiere, Section 3, the maximum allowable monument base width is 14".

-B. A letter signed by the purchaser is to be on file with the cemetery that full responsibility for the inlay, emblem or photograph on the memorial lies with the family.
+B. A letter signed by the purchaser is to be on file with the cemetery that full responsibility for the inlay, emblem or photograph on the upright or slant memorial lies with the family.

-C. Shared Monuments are to be treated as family monuments in regards to lettering and photographs.
+C. Shared Monuments are to be treated as family monuments in regards to lettering, photographs and decorations.

-Permanent shadowing or coloration may be used in lettering but the Cemetery cannot accept responsibility for permanency of such coloring.
+46. Permanent shadowing or coloration may be used in lettering but the Cemetery cannot accept responsibility for permanency of such coloring after five (5) years from the date of installation.

 A. Raised, shadowed and other types of lettering may be employed on monuments.
 As such lettering is fragile, its use is at the lot holder’s risk.